Why are rail fares going up again?

 One of the key differences between the two main indexes is that RPI includes housing costs such as mortgage interest payments and council tax, whereas CPI does not.

 RPI is normally bigger than CPI, which obviously means fare rises are higher.
-Yet the government uses CPI for setting pension and benefit rises, for example, so the accusation is that they use CPI it when it is useful to have a smaller number; RPI when they want a bigger number.
+Yet the government uses CPI for setting pension and benefit rises, for example, so the accusation is that they use CPI it when it's useful to have a smaller number, RPI when they want a bigger number.

-"The use of RPI is consistent with the general indexation approach adopted across the rail industry," said a spokesman for the Department for Transport.

 Is it the same across the UK?